 How to use Collaborate Ultra to connect with recent graduates

-This activity uses Collaborate Ultra to connect students to former graduates regardless of physical locations.
+This activity uses online meetings to connect students to former graduates regardless of physical locations.
 The students can then use this opportunity to raise questions, discuss anything related to the chosen field to develop their own skills and understanding of potential future employment.
-This can easily be structured using any online web conferencing tool (i.e. teams/collaborate ultra…)
+This can easily be structured using any online web conferencing tool (i.e. MS Teams).

 ABC – Collaboration Type Activity